LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Developing/event-templates.md

 Each of these events also has an event specific input (payload) associated with it, that the triggering system will provide at runtime.
 When using the [Invoke](function-as-a-service-deploying-functions.html#testing-your-function) screen, this payload is shown on the left-hand side.
 During development, the event payload of the `lambda` is visible on the right-hand side at the sidebar-tab.
 See the [Payload](function-as-a-service-developing-with-faas-overview.html#editor-sidebar) section for more information.

-Additionally, FaaS offers a number of templates that are not connected to events and can be used as a sample to kick-start the development of custom scenarios:
+Additionally, Functions offers a number of templates that are not connected to events and can be used as a sample to kick-start the development of custom scenarios:

 <table>
 <thead>